North-Sea-Transition-Authority/field-consents/README.md

 5. Select `devtools/checkstyle.xml`
 6. Check the "Active" box next to the new profile

-Note that Checkstyle rules are checked during the build process and any broken rules will fail the build.
+Note that Checkstyle rules are checked during the build process and any broken rules will fail the build